 How can music be used in the ESL classroom?

 Music aids language learning, so, it’s a good idea to use songs in your lessons to present different language points or vocabulary.
-One of my personal favorite ESL activities and songs is using the well-known Macarena (you’ll find the link in the song suggestions, below) to supplement my teaching of the twelve months of the year to my fourth- and fifth-grade ESL classes in China.
-It is a fun way to have your students practice their pronunciation of the months, as well as their order.
+One of my personal favorite ESL activities and songs is using the well-known “Macarena” (you’ll find the link in the song suggestions below) to supplement my teaching the twelve months of the year to my fourth- and fifth-grade ESL classes in China.
+It is a fun way to have your students practice the pronunciation of the months, as well as their order.

 As an added bonus, you’re sure to increase student attentiveness during a fun activity like this.
 As such, try to use it roughly in the middle of your lesson, a time when many students typically begin to disengage.

 Another great use of ESL song activities in your classroom is to indicate when you transition to different parts of the class routine.
 For example, some of my students have a difficult time preparing themselves for the beginning of class, as they may be out of their seats, chatting, or otherwise distracted.
 For these classes, I play a routine song that the students recognize as a call to return to their seats and focus on the upcoming lesson.